alkreb/wolf-pack-tracker-au24/docs/index.md

 # Wolf Pack Tracker service API

-_This is a mock API to simulate the REST interface of an imaginary service._
+_This is a mock API that simulates the REST interface of an imaginary wolf tracking service._

 Scientists, conservationist, and naturalists can track information about wolves and wolf packs, including their habitat, migration patterns, health and prey.